Applying for a passport or ID card if you live in Finland

 Step 3: Apply at a Dutch border municipality or at Schiphol Airport

 Step 4: Apply in Finland

 If you want to apply for your passport or ID card in Finland, first make sure you have all the required documents.
 You can see which documents you need by completing the checklist (step 1).
-You should also check what additional requirements apply in Finland (step 2).
+You should also check what additional information applies to Finland (step 2).
 Then you can make an appointment.

 How do I make an appointment?

-You can make an appointment using the online appointments system to visit the embassy in Helsinki.
+You can make an appointment using the online appointment system to visit the embassy in Helsinki.

 How much will it cost?